earthly/website/blog/_posts/2021-12-23-golang-command-line.md

  }
 ~~~

-This is helpful when I forget to start up the service:
+This checking is helpful when I forget to start up the service:

 ~~~{.go caption=">_"}
 ./go run cmd/client/main.go -add "overhead press: 70lbs"